New Student Guide

 Please contact the Help Desk – ITHelp@ULS.edu – if you need assistance accessing your email account, Canvas (course/class information), or the Henry system.

-Student Handbook: The Student Handbook is available here.
+Student Handbook: View the Student Handbook here.
 Please take time to read the Handbook, especially all policy statements, as you are responsible for abiding by seminary policy.

 Other Ways You Can Prepare for Seminary

 - Review your English grammar.
 If you’ve been out of the classroom for a while, or if you are taking a language, it is especially useful.